 We choose the Goose Island Forrey Grill for dinner.
 If you happen to be in LaBelle, stop in – you will enjoy the dinner.

 There were horses grazing at the side of the waterway during this leg of the trip.
 It is hard to imagine what a horse thinks about when they are busy eating all day.
-But, I suppose at least a few of the think about how lucky there are to be in this place at this time.
+But I suppose at least a few of them think about how lucky they are to be in this place at this time.